Instinkt-Servers/ps2onlineinventory/README.md

 Use:

 !trade "Itemname" <- Trade´s to MySQL Datbase <br>
-!get "Itemname" <- You´ll get your Item out of the Online Inventory !list will show you all your Items in your online Inventory
+!get "Itemname" <- You´ll get your Item out of the Online Inventory<br>
+!list will show you all your Items in your online Inventory

 Installation: